 Most people achieve a normal function after this injury.
-It is possible that you could have mild ongoing discomfort or feeling of instability.
-If you still have significant pain or limitation 3 months after your injury despite physiotherapy and rehabilitation you may need to see an orthopaedic specialist.
+It is possible that you could have mild ongoing discomfort or limp.
+If you still have significant pain or limitation three months after your injury despite physiotherapy and rehabilitation you may need to see an orthopaedic specialist.
 Discuss this with your local doctor.